yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 4. We want to improve the security posture of our databases and learn more about potential vulnerabilities and compliance issues.

-5. We have had complaints of high latency from gamers in other regions throughout the world, along with reports that gamers are unable to join games during peaks of high usage.
+5. We have had complaints of high latency from gamers in other regions throughout the world, along with reports that players are unable to join games during peaks of high usage.
 By migrating our gaming services to the cloud, we are looking to improve the overall gaming experience, including:

    - Reducing latency for gamers accessing our services from various places around the world.
-   - Improving our ability to host more gamers during peak times or when new game releases.
+   - Improving our ability to host more players during peak times or when new game releases.
    - Adding redundancy to ensure high-availability for our gaming services.

 6. In the event of a regional outage, we would like to be able to resume gaming services within minutes and recover the data warehouse within 48 hours.